Like any small business, running an accounting practice can be challenging work.

 Here are the steps that define some best practices.

 1. Evaluate the options

-These might not relate directing to accounting but could, for example, better integrate DocuSign within your practice workflows, or help you send out marketing emails.
+These might not relate directly to accounting but could, for example, better integrate DocuSign within your practice workflows or help you send out marketing emails.

 2. Set aside time and resources to adapt